-In this tutorial, learn how to fill in forms using Reader and save PDF forms using the free Reader.
-This quick tip looks at the differences between a basic PDF form and a Reader-enabled PDF form and how to save either PDF form using Acrobat Reader X.
+In this tutorial, learn how to fill in forms using and save PDF forms using the free Reader.
+This quick tip looks at the differences between a basic PDF form and a Reader-enabled PDF form and how to save either fillable PDF form using Reader.

 Donna Baker March 26, 2012